tylernguyen/tylernguyen.xyz/docs/blog/2022/emails-as-passwords.md

 - a spam email address (some random address made ages ago)
 - a legacy email address tied to old accounts

-!!! tip
+!!! warning

-	Don't be an internet peasant, buy land(domains)!

-Your email provider, be it Google (@gmail) or Microsoft (@outlook) owns your email accounts, by virtue of owning said email domain.
+	Your email provider, be it Google (@gmail) or Microsoft (@outlook) owns your email accounts, by virtue of owning said domain.
 Remember that when the service is free, you are the product!

+## Search and Destroy

+Old, legacy email accounts are particularly vulnerable to attacks, especially targetted attacks.
+Look for old email accounts and delete them.
+Reduce the number of email accounts down to a minimum.
+The majority of email providers will have an option to export data before deletion.
+Make sure that no currrent accounts are linked to old addresses as you'll no longer have access after deletion.

 ## The Email Pipeline

-Email is the pillar of day-to-day life, needed when:
+Email is the pillar of day-to-day internet life, needed for:

 - creating accounts
 - shopping (receipts, warranties, claims)